-Given the large number of providers of home and community-based Waiver services and personal care services, and the variety in financial and operational sophistication, ORR will collect cost reports from a narrow group of "target" providers.
+Given the large number of providers of home and community-based Waiver services, community first choice services, and personal care services, and the variety in financial and operational sophistication, ORR will collect cost reports from a narrow group of "target" providers.
 Target providers will be designated by ORR on an annual basis.

-Target Provider Criteria: For each service category listed above (see "Services")-except for paratransit services, which is defined under title 49, part 37, subpart F of the Code of Federal Regulations-total Medicaid units of service will be identified and organized by provider Tax ID over the most recent state fiscal year for which timely filing has passed.
-Starting with providers who provided the highest number of Medicaid service units and working down to providers who provided the lowest number of Medicaid service units, ORR will rank the providers (highest unit providers to lowest unit providers) until either 90% of the Medicaid service units are represented or 5 providers are identified, whichever occurs first.
+• Target Provider Criteria: For each service category listed above (see "Services and regulatory authority")-=total Medicaid units of service will be identified and organized by provider Tax ID over the most recent state fiscal year for which timely filing has passed.
+Starting with providers who provided the highest number of Medicaid service units and working down to providers who provided the lowest number of Medicaid service units, ORR will rank the providers (highest unit providers) until either 80% of the Medicaid service units are represented or 5 providers are identified, whichever occurs first.
 Each service category is defined as the procedure codes and modifiers that are reported together in a cost center on the expense worksheet of the cost survey.
 For example, Day Habilitation-Individual and Day Habilitation-Group are reported together in a cost center on the expense worksheet and will be analyzed together to determine the highest providers of day habilitation services.
 For services that are reported together in which the units of service are different, such as Adult Day Care - 15 minutes and Adult Day Care - Half Day, the half day units will be recalculated into 15 minute units using 3.5 hours as the standard half-day time.

-• Publishing Target List: Once ORR identifies the target providers for each service category, it will generate a target list consisting of the identified providers and their corresponding fiscal years.
+• Publishing Target List: Once ORR identifies the target providers for each service category, a target list consisting of the identified providers and their corresponding fiscal years will be generated.
 If a provider is a target provider for multiple services, the target provider will be listed once on the list.
-On August 1st of each year, ORR will publish the most recent target list on its website, and notify providers through the SDS E- Alert System.
+On August 1st of each year, the department will publish the most recent target provider list on the Alaska Online Public Notice System, ORR will coordinate with SDS to publish the information on their website, and notify providers through the SDS E- Alert System.

-As stated above, the target list is based on Medicaid service units provided during dates of service in the most recent state fiscal year for which timely filing has passed.
-For example, the target list published on August 1, 2016 will be based on dates of service between July 1, 2014 and June 30, 2015.
+As stated above, the target provider list is based on Medicaid service units provided during dates of service in the most recent state fiscal year for which timely filing has passed.
+For example, the target provider list published on August 1, 2022 will be based on dates of service between July 1, 2020 and June 30, 2021.